ktwugoat/LEAD-UTexas/people/members/John Doe.md

 Feel free to create a copy of this .md file and modify it to make your homepage!

-You can also make your website at [jsg profile](https://eps.jsg.utexas.edu/files/Updating-JSG-Profile.pdf)
+You can also make your website based on the guidance at [jsg profile](https://eps.jsg.utexas.edu/files/Updating-JSG-Profile.pdf).